lintool/bfscan/README.md

 + 867 GB: repackaged as `VByteDocVector`s
 + 665 GB: repackaged as `PForDocVector`s

-For reference, there are 344 billion terms in the entire collection.
+For reference, there are 344 billion terms in the entire collection when processed in the above manner.

 Brute-Force Scan Document Retrieval (Java)